 JCAT and Case of the Quarter

-• Approved case reports will be published in JCAT, Corresponding Powerpoint will be published on SCBT-MRs website
+• Approved case reports will be published in JCAT.
+The corresponding PowerPoint presentation will be published on SABI’s website.

 • The primary modality of the case should be CT or MR; relevant other modalities (e.g. Ultrasound, nuclear medicine) may be included in the case presentation.

 COQ PowerPoint Submission Instructions: